 The agents causing communicable diseases include viruses, bacteria, protozoa, and fungi.

 Viruses are small infectious agents which are present in food, air and in water.
 They are smaller than bacteria and can be seen only under an electron microscope.
 They penetrate very easily into our body through the mouth, nose, cuts, injuries, scratches on the skin from the environment (from the soil, water, and air) and causes severe infections which may also lead to the person’s death.
 Viral infections can be easily transmitted from person to person.

 Viruses are obligate intracellular parasites and are considered non-living outside the cell.
 Some viruses are transmitted through an insect vector.
 E.g.: Dengue virus.
 Antibiotics are ineffective against viruses.

 AIDS, Polio, Measles, Influenza are a few examples of infections caused by a virus.

 There are millions and billions of bacteria present all around us.
 Few among them are present both inside and outside our body and protects our body from the disease-causing microbes.
 These bacteria are called beneficial bacteria.
 The other group of bacteria, cause harm by entering into our body.
 The harmful bacteria cause diseases in the body.
 These bacteria generally, engulf, reproduce kill the protective bacteria and cause harm to the host cells by releasing toxins.
 Tuberculosis, Whooping cough, Typhoid, Cholera, are a few examples of infections caused by bacteria.

 They are single-celled, microscopic, eukaryotic organisms.
 Malaria and other immune system disorders are few examples of infections caused by the protozoan.

-- Drink only boiled and filtered water.
+- Drink only boiled or filtered water.

-- Maintain cleanliness around us.
+- Maintain cleanliness in the surroundings.